mohamed-ie/FoodPlanner/README.md

 - Storing your information in Firebase

--Save favourite and planned meals in room database `And make back up for it in firebase`
+- Save favourite and planned meals in room database `And make back up for it in firebase`

--Search for meals by ingredient , country or by category
+- Search for meals by ingredient , country or by category

 - The ability to make advanced search